EddyLL06/one-click-connect-STUWIRELESS/README.md

 # one-click-connect-STUWIRELESS

 This repository contains scripts that help students at YK PAO to connect to STUWIRELESS faster in just one click.
+So students don't have to repeat the login process mechanically everyday.
 More detailed descriptions and instructions for setup will be updated soon...

 # Ackownledgement